What Are My Fertility Options After Tubal Ligation?

 - Their partner's sperm health or quality of sperm being used

 In addition, total success relies heavily on the expertise of fertility specialists and doctors, as well as the type of IVF techniques being used.
 However, at Kofinas Fertility Group, we can easily determine what your best options are and give you peace of mind when making any big decisions.

 Hope is on the Horizon

 Although it may be overwhelming at first, trust that you have support on your side to achieve your dreams of starting a family.

-At Kofinas Fertility Group, you have access to top fertility experts who understand the challenges you face, and more importantly, they can help you overcome them with the utmost concern for your personal well-being.
+At Kofinas Fertility Group, you have access to top fertility doctors in NYC (and all of New York) who understand the challenges you face, and more importantly, they can help you overcome them with the utmost concern for your personal well-being.

 Your tubal ligation doesn't have to prevent you from being a mother, so request an appointment with us today and see what fertility options are right for you.